How to navigate a share purchase agreement in Thailand as an international investor

 The central role of a share purchase agreement in Thailand for foreign investors

-Foreign investors intending to acquire equity in a Thai company are inevitably confronted with a core legal instrument known as the share purchase agreement Thailand.
-This agreement is not a simple formality: it is the central contract that defines how ownership rights are transferred, how risks are allocated, and how compliance with Thai corporate law is ensured.
-A share purchase agreement sets out the purchase price, the conditions precedent, the representations and warranties of the seller, and the exact procedure for completion.
-Yet, unlike in some Western jurisdictions, signing the share purchase agreement alone does not make a buyer the legal owner of the shares.
-Under the Thai Civil and Commercial Code, ownership changes only when the share certificates are endorsed, and the transfer is recorded in the company’s share register book, with a new certificate issued by the directors.
+Yet, unlike in some Western jurisdictions, signing the share purchase agreement alone does not make the buyer the legal owner of the shares.
+Under the Thai Civil and Commercial Code, ownership changes only when the parties endorse the share certificates and the company records the transfer in its share register book, with the directors issuing a new certificate.
 This distinction makes the share purchase agreement particularly critical in the Thai legal context.

-For foreigners, the importance of careful drafting cannot be overstated.
-A well-structured share purchase agreement in Thailand protects against hidden liabilities, ensures compliance with ownership restrictions, and creates enforceable remedies in case of breach.
-Conversely, a poorly drafted share purchase agreement can jeopardize the validity of the transaction, trigger tax or regulatory penalties, and even expose parties to litigation.
-In short, the share purchase agreement is not merely a transactional step, it is the legal foundation upon which successful foreign investment in Thailand depends.
+For foreigners, careful drafting plays a critical role.
+A well-structured share purchase agreement in Thailand protects buyers against hidden liabilities, ensures compliance with ownership restrictions, and creates enforceable remedies in the event of a breach.
+By contrast, a poorly drafted share purchase agreement can jeopardise the validity of the transaction, trigger tax or regulatory penalties, and even expose the parties to litigation.
+In short, the share purchase agreement does not merely represent a transactional step; it forms the legal foundation on which successful foreign investment in Thailand depends.

 Table of Contents